Royals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 85 hits with 20 doubles, four triples, 12 home runs and 33 walks.
-He has driven in 46 runs with seven stolen bases.
+- Ramirez has 87 hits with 21 doubles, four triples, 13 home runs, 35 walks and 51 RBI.
+He's also stolen eight bases.

 Ramírez Recent Games